jicamargo/TDD-exercise/README.md

 - [📝 License](#license)

-# 📖 Morse Code Decoder <a name="about-project"></a>
+# 📖 TDD - TEST DRIVEN DEVELOPMENT <a name="about-project"></a>

 **TDD Project** is a Ruby project where we implemented a class with some methods, but we did it by doing test-driven development (TDD).
 The idea is to write tests first and then the code.
 You can verify this in the commits history.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>